Phone: 817-697-4038 Fax: 877-409-3962

 In the early stages of Ulnar Neuropathy, your upper extremity specialist will most likely recommend non-steroidal anti-inflammatory medicine to reduce swelling around the nerve, such as ibuprofen.

 Due to a somewhat higher risk of nerve damage, physicians will not typically resort to cortico-steroid injections to deal with Ulnar Neuropathy.
-Rather than injections, your upper extremity specialist will usually prescribe a brace or splint to wear while sleeping in order to keep the elbow in a proper position.
+Rather than injections, your upper extremity specialist will usually prescribe a brace or splint to wear to keep the elbow in a proper position.
 Some physicians will also recommend specific exercises to help the ulnar nerve glide properly through the cubital canal.
 Performing these exercises regularly can help prevent stiffness in the arm and wrist, avoiding the need for eventual surgery.

 Surgical Treatment